Vibe Coding was pretty revolutionary by Codex

 Codex is a cloud-based software engineering agent developed by OpenAI.

-They can perform many tasks in parallel, including feature development, answering questions about the code base, fixing bugs, and proposing pull requests.
+They can perform many tasks in parallel, such as developing features, answering questions about the code base, fixing bugs, and proposing pull requests.

-I don't think there is any clear difference from Cursor's Agent mode.
-(Autonomously explore the code base, plan, and modify complex code bases)
+I don't think there's any clear difference between this and Cursor's Agent mode.
+(Autonomously explores the codebase, plans, and modifies complex codebases)

 💡

-By the way, I have the following written in my Cursor Rule to ensure that I search my code properly.
-I feel that the difference between having "Search for related files if necessary" and not having it is quite big.
+By the way, I have the following Cursor Rule written in my code to ensure that I search through it properly.
+I feel that the difference between having "Search related files if necessary" and not having it is quite large.

-What was particularly impressive about using Codex was how easy it was to create a pull request (PR) with the push of a button, without having to set up any special instructions, such as Cursor's "Rules."
+What was particularly impressive when actually using Codex was how easy it was to create a pull request (PR) with just one button, without having to set up any special instructions like "Rules" in Cursor.

-Cursor will not create PRs using GitHub MCP unless you explicitly tell it to do so.
+Cursor will not create PRs using GitHub MCP unless you explicitly tell it to.

-All the code was created with Cursor Agent, mostly vibe coding.
+All the code is written in Cursor Agent using mostly vibe coding.

-The details are as follows, and it is so complex that you would give up on implementing it without AI.
+The details are as follows, and it is so complex that without AI, implementation would be abandoned.

 Instructions

-It goes against the principles of vibe coding to take the time to read through the code output by vibe coding, but I did look it over this time while writing this article, and I think the output is easy to read and of good quality.
+It goes against the principles of vibe coding to take the time to read through the code output by vibe coding, but I did take a look at it this time while writing this article, and I think the code output is easy to read and good.

-Although it's not stated in the instructions, it's nice that they have also updated the README.md.
+Although it's not stated in the instructions, it's nice that they also updated the README.md.

-In the case of Cursor, it is often not written (if you write the Cursor Rule mentioned above, it will be done).
+In the case of Cursor, it is often not written (but if you write the Cursor Rule mentioned above, it will be done).

 Conclusion

-I personally felt that vibe coding using Codex was "pretty good" and a very innovative experience.
+I personally found vibe coding with Codex to be "pretty good" and a very innovative experience.

-With AI taking on much of the coding, developers could be freed up to focus on higher-level design and problem-solving.
+With AI taking on most of the coding, developers could be freed up to focus on higher-level design and problem-solving.

-Of course, reviewing and testing the code generated by AI is essential, but we felt that vibe coding would be a powerful tool in the early stages of development and prototyping.
+Of course, reviewing and testing AI-generated code is essential, but we felt that vibe coding would be a powerful tool in the early stages of development and prototyping.

 I hope that AI development support tools like Codex will continue to evolve and that vibe coding will become a more common development style in the future.